Yubico/arkg-rfc/draft-bradleylundberg-arkg.md

-ARKG was first proposed under this name by Frymann et al. [Frymann2020], who analyzed a proposed extension to W3C Web Authentication by Lundberg and Nilsson [WebAuthn-Recovery], which was in turn inspired by a similar construction by Pieter Wuille [BIP32] used to create privacy-preserving Bitcoin addresses.
+ARKG was first proposed under this name by Frymann et al. [Frymann2020], who analyzed a proposed extension to W3C Web Authentication by Lundberg and Nilsson [WebAuthn-Recovery], which was in turn inspired by a similar construction by Wuille [BIP32] used to create privacy-preserving Bitcoin addresses.
 Frymann et al. [Frymann2020] generalized the constructions by Lundberg, Nilsson and Wuille from elliptic curves to any discrete logarithm (DL) problem, and also proved the security of arbitrary asymmetric protocols composed with ARKG.
-Further generalizations to include quantum-resistant instantiations were developed independently by Wilson [Wilson], Clermont [Clermont] and Frymann et al. [Frymann2023].
+Further generalizations to include quantum-resistant instantiations were developed independently by Clermont [Clermont], Frymann et al. [Frymann2023] and Wilson [Wilson].

 This document adopts the construction proposed by Wilson [Wilson], modified by the inclusion of a MAC in the key handles as done in the original construction by Frymann et al. [Frymann2020].